 Call for Submissions and Judging Criteria

-Now in its sixth year, the Innovation Award recognizes innovations in testing, processes, or service, within the IT certification industry.
+Now in its seventh year, the Innovation Award recognizes innovations in testing, processes, or service, within the IT certification industry.

 Often it is very difficult to evaluate and assign a ranking to the contributors.
 Choosing a winner among the top three finalists — even more difficult.
 How do we do it?
 Let’s first start with the criteria.
 Any organization with a focus on IT certifications can participate whether you are an IT company or a vendor.
 They do not need to be a member of ITCC in order to make a submission for the award.